Contemporary knowledge about God, Evolution, and the meaning of human life.

 It is love that unites man with man and man with God!
 Therefore, it is most essential to develop the ability to love!

-In order to come to the Creator one has to learn to love first the elements of His Creation: people, all living beings, and all other components of the manifested world.
+In order to come to the Creator one first has to learn to love the elements of His Creation: people, all living beings, and all other components of the manifested world.

-Learn first to love Me in My “manifested” (in the material Creation) form — God teaches us in the Bhagavad Gita.
+First learn to love Me in My “manifested” (in the material Creation) form — God teaches us in the Bhagavad Gita.

 Start mastering Love through loving people — all of them, as they are — and only after that will you be able to love God — emphasizes Jesus Christ.